ElNinjaGaiden/Gorillagram/README.md

 * You are working on a Mac if you want to try the app on both platforms: iOS and Android
 * You have `node` and `npm` installed on your machine
 * You belong to an Apple Developers Team if you want to run the app on a real iOS device
-* You have installed Android SDK Build Tools and you have set a `ANDROID_HOME` environment variable on your machine
+* You have installed Android SDK Build Tools and you have set an `ANDROID_HOME` environment variable on your machine
 * You have the `react-native` CLI installed

 ## Install and run